holochain/docs-pages/src/pages/get-building/install-advanced.md

 ### A Gotcha with Flakes and Git

-The behavior of `nix` commands that rely on a `flake.nix` as its input such as `nix develop` can be counterintuitive in a git repository.
+The behavior of `nix` commands that rely on a `flake.nix` as its input such as `nix develop` can be counterintuitive in a Git repository.

-Specifically, if the `flake.nix` is not tracked in git, the command will fail altogether with a message that it cannot find a `flake.nix` file.
+Specifically, if the `flake.nix` is not tracked in Git, the command will fail altogether with a message that it cannot find a `flake.nix` file.
 Even though by design, this is a [known UX issue in Nix](https://github.com/NixOS/nix/issues/6642).

 The simple solution to is to `git add flake.*` after your initial creation of your flake if you manually create a repository.
 In case of scaffolding a repository this is taken care of by the scaffolding process for you.